tagion/tagion/docs/gov/intro/index.md

 ## Stay tuned!

 We will communicate any mayor updates and publications on these pages through our Discord channels.
-For the moment, join us there and stay tuned!
+Please feel invited to join and contribute [here](https://discord.gg/wE4AA64a).